thoukydides/matterbridge-dyson-robot/README.md

 The Apple Home app expects each robot vacuum to be a standalone, individually-paired Matter node implementing a single endpoint.
 However, by default Matterbridge acts as a Matter bridge - either a single bridge node for all plugins (*bridge* mode), or a separate bridge node per plugin (*childbridge* mode) - with each plugin's device exposed as an additional child endpoint.
 The `enableServerRvc` configuration option enables use of Matterbridge's `server` mode for any robot vacuum devices, ensuring full compatibility with the Home app.

-Other quirks in the Home app:
-* **Incorrect RVC Clean Mode display:** The Home app displays ModeTag values (e.g. *Deep Clean*, *Low Noise*) rather than the advertised modes (*Quiet*, *Max*, etc) reported by the robot vacuum.
-It also only shows these when not cleaning, even though Dyson robot vacuums support changing the power mode during a clean.
+For cleaning (power) modes the Matter specification encourages tagging each mode with all relevant ModeTag values to describe its characteristics and usage.
+However, the Home app displays the list of all ModeTag values (e.g. *Deep Clean*, *Low Noise*) rather than the advertised modes (*Quiet*, *Max*, etc) reported by the robot vacuum.
+The `simpleModeTagsRvc` configuration option selects the single most descriptive ModeTag for each cleaning mode to improve the Home app user interface experience.
 </details>
 <details>
 <summary>Air Purifiers</summary>